ines/quickstart/README.md

     <span data-qs-config="venv" data-qs-os="windows">.env\Scripts\activate</span>
 </div>
 ```

-Note that Quickstart currently does not support adding multiple values per group.
-If a command is the same for both `mac` and `linux`, for example, you'll have to
-add it twice.

 You can now **initialise the widget** with the selector of the container (in
 this case, `#quickstart` for `<div id="quickstart">`) and the array of option